Signed in as:

 filler@godaddy.com

-See BOOKS and the Academia website or download full CV for complete list publications related to research.
+See BOOKS and the Academia website or download a full CV for a complete list of publications related to research.

 The House of Constitution, Tabriz, Iran

-This line of research conceptualises the role played by the built environment, and specifically design, in mediating the relationship between the past and the present, i.e. the making of heritage, in the developmental context of Iran.
-The core argument is that in societies such as Iran, development and its associated projects cause a shift in historical consciousness, which in turn causes different and novel cultural expressions, leading to the formation of heritage.
+This research examines the role of the built environment, particularly design, in shaping the relationship between the past and present, thereby contributing to the creation of heritage within Iran’s developmental context.
+The core argument posits that development projects in societies like Iran provoke shifts in historical consciousness, which, in turn, lead to new cultural expressions and the emergence of heritage.

 Kerman University, Kerman, Iran